tom288/Refresh/Process/ALBUM.md

 #### Unchanged
 The fences on mid are unchanged

-# TODO
+#### Mid TODO
 Build more accurate blockbullet shape for dome above IT entrance.\
-Fix black blockbullet faces.\
+Fix black concrete brush faces.\
-Make further improvements to playerclip above sewer.\
+Made further improvements to playerclip above sewer.\
-Improve blockbullet at corner near choke.
+Improved blockbullet geometry at corner near choke.

 # Sewer